flojoy-ai/docs/docs/instruments-wiki/Oscilloscopes/WaveMaster-SDA-DDA-8-Zi-B/WaveMaster-SDA-DDA-8-Zi-B.md

 </ul>
 </details>

-## Connect to the WaveMaster - SDA -DDA 8 Zi-B in Python
+## Connect to the WaveMaster-SDA-DDA 8 Zi-B in Python

 [Read our guide for turning Python scripts into Flojoy nodes.](https://docs.flojoy.ai/custom-nodes/creating-custom-node/)